httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 @status
 : The status code for a response. ({{content-status-code}}).

-Additional derived component names MAY be defined and registered in the HTTP Signatures Derived Component Name Registry. ({{content-registry}})
+Additional derived component names are defined in the HTTP Signatures Derived Component Name Registry. ({{content-registry}})

 Derived component values are taken from the context of the target message for the signature.
 This context includes information about the message itself, such as its control data, as well as any additional state and context held by the signer.
 In particular, when signing a response, the signer can include any derived components from the originating request by using the [request-response signature binding parameter](#content-request-response).

 request:
 : Values derived from and results applied to an HTTP request message as described in {{Section 3.4 of HTTP}}.
+If the target message of the signature is a response, using the `req` parameter allows a request-targeted derived component to be included in the signature (see {{content-request-response}}).

 response:
 : Values derived from and results applied to an HTTP response message as described in {{Section 3.4 of HTTP}}.

-A derived component definition MUST define all target messages to which it can be applied.
+A derived component definition MUST define all target message types to which it can be applied.

 Derived component values MUST be limited to printable characters and spaces and MUST NOT contain any newline characters.
+Derived component values MUST NOT start or end with whitespace characters.

 ### Signature Parameters {#signature-params}

 HTTP Message Signatures have metadata properties that provide information regarding the signature's generation and verification, consisting of the ordered set of covered components and the ordered set of parameters including a timestamp of signature creation, identifiers for verification key material, and other utilities.
-This metadata is represented by a special derived component for signature parameters, and it is treated slightly differently from other covered components.
+This metadata is represented by a special derived component for signature parameters, and it is treated slightly differently from other derived components.
+Specifically, the signature parameters message component is REQUIRED as the last line of the [signature base](#create-sig-input), and the component identifier MUST NOT be enumerated within the set of covered components for any signature, including itself.

 The signature parameters component name is `@signature-params`.